 If you have not received confirmation within seven days of registering, please contact the Office of Industrial Outreach to make sure we received your registration.

-- No refunds will be issued after the course has begun.
-Substitutions may be made any time before the beginning of the course by informing the Office of Industrial Outreach by emailing firstname.lastname@example.org
+- No refunds will be issued after you have gained access to the course materials.
+Substitutions may be made any time before the beginning of the course start date by informing the Office of Industrial Outreach by emailing firstname.lastname@example.org

 - If the course is cancelled, enrollees will be advised and receive a full refund

 - Allow up to three weeks to receive refunds